 At his budget address March 7, Mayor Duggan proposed a $2.4 billion budget for the city that includes a $5 million increase in transportation funding, which would allow DDOT to hire 50 new bus drivers and operate 500 more hours of bus service each week, if passed.

-If you are unable to attend the hearing but you would like to send in a public comment, you can do so here.
+If you were unable to attend a hearing but you would like to send in a public comment, you can do so here.
 If you are a Detroit resident and you would also like to contact your Councilperson expressing your support for ample funding for DDOT, you can find their contact information by clicking on their portrait here.